 RAPS Preview: FDA CDRH Director Shuren Talks Priorities

-FDA Center for Devices and Radiological Health (CDRH) Director Jeff Shuren, MD, JD, will outline the agency’s ambitious 2017 goals at a vitally important session that’s part of the RAPS Convergence Conference beginning September 18, 2016 in San Jose.
-Shuren’s presentation is one of several sessions of particular interest to life sciences shops.
+FDA CDRH or Center for Devices and Radiological Health Director Jeff Shuren, MD, JD, will outline the agency’s ambitious 2017 goals at a vitally important session that’s part of the RAPS Convergence Conference beginning September 18, 2016, in San Jose.
+Director Shuren’s presentation is one of several sessions of particular interest to life sciences shops.

 At his presentation, Shuren is expected to talk about the agency’s new strategy to use more real-world evidence to track the safety of medical devices.
 According to its Strategic Priorities report for 2016-2017, the agency is developing a nationwide medical device evaluation system to more quickly identify safety signals, particularly through electronic health records (EHRs), registries and medical billing claims in which unique device identifiers (UDIs) are being used.